Skip to content

 In using the social and human rights models, we aim to be as inclusive as possible!
 Although ‘disabled’ is a proud identity for many, not everyone identifies as disabled, and that’s okay — we respect the language people want to use for themselves 😊 Additionally, some communities have different relationships around the term disabled, and prefer to use their own language.
 If you identify as neurodivergent (such as autistic, ADHD, or dyslexic), Deaf or hard of hearing, blind or low vision, invisibly disabled, having physical disability, or having chronic illness — you belong here!

-As long as you identify as disabled or having a disability, and you are either currently studying or have studied within the last two years of January 1st 2026, you can run for a role in the NDSA!
+As long as you identify as disabled or having a disability, and you are either currently studyingor have studied within the last two yearsof when your term starts (January 1st in the year starting after elections), you can run for a role in the NDSA!

 How do I nominate myself?